Apple's new Macs could revive the PC chip wars, analysts say

-SAN FRANCISCO (Reuters) - Apple Inc on Tuesday is expected to unveil new Mac computers using its own in-house processor chips, a move that could reignite a race to control the market for desktop and laptop chips and benefit players such as Qualcomm Inc.
+SAN FRANCISCO (Reuters) - Apple Inc AAPL.O on Tuesday is expected to unveil new Mac computers using its own in-house processor chips, a move that could reignite a race to control the market for desktop and laptop chips and benefit players such as Qualcomm Inc QCOM.O.

-The market has been dominated by Intel Corp and Advanced Micro Devices Inc since 2006, when Apple joined most other major computer makers in using chips based on Intel’s ‘x86’ computing architecture.
+The market has been dominated by Intel Corp INTC.O and Advanced Micro Devices Inc AMD.O since 2006, when Apple joined most other major computer makers in using chips based on Intel's 'x86' computing architecture.

-Apple will design the chips using Arm technology and have them manufactured by a partner, most likely Taiwan Semiconductor Manufacturing Co, which makes processors for Apple’s iPhone.
-UK-based Arm’s technology also powers most Android phones.
+Apple will design the chips using Arm technology and have them manufactured by a partner, most likely Taiwan Semiconductor Manufacturing Co 2330.TW, which makes processors for Apple's iPhone.
+UK-based Arm's technology also powers most Android phones.

 Those devices are niche sellers today, but Apple’s entry into the market is likely to grab consumer attention around the emerging technology shift, especially if Apple begins to develop chips that rival Intel’s performance.